atkinjac000/polaris/docs/overview.md

 - Salesmen can set personal sales goals and track progress
 - Managers can set store-wide or shift-wide sales goals and track each salesman's progress
 - An app available to salesmen that makes price checking easier
+- Fuzzy search for items
+- Item barcode add to sale

 ## Will-Not-Haves